 Exams and Tests

-The health care provider will check the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+At the emergency room, the health care provider will check vital signs, including temperature, pulse, breathing rate, and blood pressure.

 The following tests and interventions (actions taken for improvement) may be done in the emergency department:

-Persons with moderate and severe symptoms are normally admitted to the hospital, occasionally to an intensive care unit (ICU).
+People with moderate and severe symptoms are usually admitted to the hospital, occasionally to an intensive care unit (ICU).

 When to Contact a Medical Professional